-PURPOSE: Under Article XIV, Sections 1 and 2 of the Missouri Constitution, the Department of Health and Senior Services is authorized to regulate and control the operations of Medical and Marijuana Facilities.
-This rule explains how licensed and certified facilities should dispose of any excess or unusable marijuana waste, unwanted marijuana product, or any waste from the facility.
+PURPOSE: Under Article XIV, Sections 1 and 2 of the Missouri Constitution, the Department of Health and Senior Services is authorized to regulate and control the operations of medical and marijuana facilities.
+This rule explains how licensed and certified facilities, with the exception of transportation facilities, should dispose of any excess or unusable marijuana waste, unwanted marijuana product, or any waste from the facility.